 The number one way to save money on anything is by setting a budget and sticking to it.
 This is difficult to do with groceries, though, if you have to stop and redo the math every day as you decide your dinner plans.

-With a meal plan, you can see how much your entire week or month will cost you and make adjustments now, rather trying to figure out if you’ve gone over and come up with a cheaper dinner idea while you are standing in the aisle of the grocery store after you’ve already had a long, exhausting day.
+With a meal plan, you can see how much your entire week or month will cost you and make adjustments now, rather trying to figure out if you've gone over and come up with a cheaper dinner idea in the middle of the grocery store aisle after a long, exhausting day.

 Maximize savings from sales & coupons

 When you meal plan, you can layout all your coupons and ensure you hit them all before their expiration dates come up.
 Plus, you can scan multiple grocery store ads and efficiently plan what to get where.

 You can also take the time to come up with dinner ideas that incorporate as many sale items as possible.

 When you meal plan ahead, you are pre-identifying everything you need so you can shop for the necessary items all at once.

 This eliminates having to make extra, unexpected trips to the grocery store because you realized that you were missing an ingredient for the dinner you had just decided you want to make tonight.

 Again, having to making decisions after a long day at work is not ideal, but there’s no reason you have to if you meal plan.

 Trying to figure out what ingredients you have on hand and what you can make for dinner isn’t always as easy as it sounds, but meal planning completely eliminates this burden.